Peridotite: Origin

 Peridotites have two primary modes of origin: as mantle rocks formed during the accretion and differentiation of the Earth, or as cumulate rocks formed by precipitation of olivine ± pyroxenes from basaltic or ultramafic magmas.
 These magmas are ultimately derived from the upper mantle by partial melting of mantle peridotites.

 Mantle peridotites are sampled as ophiolites in collisional mountain ranges, as xenoliths in basalt or kimberlite, or as abyssal peridotites (sampled from ocean floor).
 These rocks represent either fertile mantle (lherzolite) or partially depleted mantle (harzburgite, dunite).
 Alpine peridotites may be either of the ophiolite association and representing the uppermost mantle below ocean basins, or masses of subcontinental mantle emplaced along thrust faults in mountain belts.

 Layered peridotites are igneous sediments and form by mechanical accumulation of dense olivine crystals.
 They form from mantle-derived magmas, such as those of basalt composition.
 Peridotites associated with Alaskan-type ultramafic complexes are cumulates that probably formed in the root zones of volcanoes.
 Cumulate peridotites are also formed in komatiite lava flows.

+Peridotite in space

+Missing mantle problem

+The "missing mantle problem" represents a major paradox in planetary science regarding the extreme scarcity of peridotitic meteorites in terrestrial collections.
+Standard planetary differentiation models dictate that the collision and disruption of early differentiated planetesimals should yield extensive mantle debris composed of dunitic or harzburgitic peridotite, alongside iron cores and basaltic crusts.
+While iron meteorites (from planetary cores) and basaltic achondrites (from crusts) are well-represented, true peridotitic meteorites representing intact planetary mantles are exceedingly rare.

+There are two main hypotheses explain the overall deficit of bulk peridotitic bodies in space: